Devon-Peroutky/OneDir/Server/ftpserver/README.md

 There is still an issue with connections timing out after longer periods of inactivity.
 That will have to be handled on the client in.

-Big obstical with this still.
+Big obstacle with this still.
 Is there server can not call the client the client can only call the server.
 There seems to be a few lighter python classes that we can use to manage that though.
 The client will need a listener.

 The server can be sped up by:
 * use_sendfile: